elastic/logstash/qa/integration/README.md

 ### Setup Java

-The integration test scripts use `gradle` to run the tests, which requires a valid version of Java either on the system path, or specified using the `JAVA_HOME` environment variable pointing to the location of a valid JDK.
+The integration test scripts use `gradle` to run the tests.
+Gradle requires a valid version of Java either on the system path, or specified using the `JAVA_HOME` environment variable pointing to the location of a valid JDK.

 To run integration tests using a different version of Java, set the `BUILD_JAVA_HOME` environment variable to the location of the JDK that you wish to test with.
 ## Testing on Mac/Linux